GoogleScholarship/JavaScriptIfElse-Ternary-SwitchImplementationry-/ReadMe.md

 ![Alt text](GoogleScholarship.png?raw=true "Badge")

+AUTHOR OF THIS SOLUTION IS a developer [a link](https://github.com/MichaelDimmitt)

 this is a Grow with Google Challenge Scholarship.3-month challenge course
 with learning matirial and quizes.Plus mentor support